GenesysGo/docs-shadow-cloud/learn/README.md

 * Storage
   * Web hosting & content management
-    * Managing static content at high volumes that can elastically scale with your needs makes Shadow Drive a great solution for web content, media, images, and other unstructured data types.
+    * Managing static content at high volumes that can elastically scale with your needs makes ShdwDrive a great solution for web content, media, images, and other unstructured data types.
   * Social media
     * Temporarily or permanently store message history and embedded media, stream video content from user uploads, and store and deliver vast amounts of images and avatars to enhance the Web3 efficacy of your app.
   * Archival & back-up
-    * By 3x replicating and erasure coding encrypted records across a decentralized network, Shadow Drive can preserve valuable records from bad actors.
+    * By 3x replicating and erasure coding encrypted records across a decentralized network, ShdwDrive can preserve valuable records from bad actors.
   * Datasets
     * Some information is too important for humanity to lose.
 From scientific research projects to historical documentation, cryptographic proofs guarantee a dataset’s integrity and availability forever.
 Imagine if the world’s most important libraries couldn’t be destroyed because the information has been distributed across thousands of unique locations worldwide.
   * AI implementation
-    * From training models, to backing up data sets, to virtually mounting the storage accounts, Shadow Drive will offer fast, reliable, transparent methods to support many AI data-processing applications by lowering costs of housing huge amounts of data and offering extremely high read/write more cheaply than other decentralized competitors.
+    * From training models, to backing up data sets, to virtually mounting the storage accounts, ShdwDrive will offer fast, reliable, transparent methods to support many AI data-processing applications by lowering costs of housing huge amounts of data and offering extremely high read/write more cheaply than other decentralized competitors.
   * Personal & editable storage space
     * With optional mutability, you are free to create and delete files as you see fit.
-With low costs and many front-end user interfaces to choose from, Shadow Drive can be your personal expanded storage space.
+With low costs and many front-end user interfaces to choose from, ShdwDrive can be your personal expanded storage space.
   * Specialized distributed ledger implementations
-    * The current [design](storage-services/design.md) of Shadow Drive makes embedding storage into applications easy, robust, and natively integrated into the Solana blockchain.
-Use Shadow Drive to store your 800gb model weights, 100 TB training data and all the generated images your users generate via our [Python](../build/shadow-drive/sdk-python.md) SDK.
+    * The current [design](storage-services/design.md) of ShdwDrive makes embedding storage into applications easy, robust, and natively integrated into the Solana blockchain.
+Use ShdwDrive to store your 800gb model weights, 100 TB training data and all the generated images your users generate via our [Python](../build/shadow-drive/sdk-python.md) SDK.
 Or maybe you just want to store your historical geyser plugin output and state, and any relevant program accounts and transactions.
 If you are building an application in need of back-end storage, secondary storage, or client-facing storage option then our robust [Javascript SDK](../build/shadow-drive/sdk-javascript.md) has you covered.
 For all use cases, we are focused on making fast and reliable storage incredibly easy to build with.
 * Compute
   * Application Building _(future release)_
     * Delivery on-chain data to front-end business applications with speed and reliability.